All Them Witches: New West Records, (2015)

 The band's first music as a three-piece was the non-album single "1X1," which was released on Halloween 2019.
 This was followed by their sixth studio album, Nothing as the Ideal, in September 2020.
-The album was recorded at Abbey Road Studios (in Studio Two, as previously used by The Beatles and Pink Floyd) and produced by Mikey Allred, who had also produced their earlier album, Dying Surfer Meets His Maker.
-In mid-August, shortly before the album's release, a video was released for the track "The Children of Coyote Woman."
+The album was recorded at Abbey Road Studios in Studio Two and produced by Mikey Allred, who had also produced their earlier album, Dying Surfer Meets His Maker.
+In mid-August, shortly before the album's release, a video was released for the track "The Children of Coyote Woman".
 The video was directed by Staebler and starred himself alongside professional skateboarder Evan Smith.
 Metal Hammer named Nothing as the Ideal as the 46th best metal album of 2020.

 In April 2021, the band announced via Facebook and Twitter that Van Cleave had rejoined the band as its keyboard player.
 Their first new release following Van Cleave's return was a cover of "Black Snake" by John Lee Hooker in January 2022.
 When announcing this new track, the band confirmed that it would be the first of a "Baker's Dozen" of tracks, which would be released on a monthly basis throughout 2022, along with one extra, for a total of 13.
 In March 2022, the band released digital audio and CD versions of their Live on the Internet livestream show, which had originally been broadcast in 2020 and made available on vinyl for Record Store Day in 2021.

+Departure of Robby Staebler (2024)

+In April 2024, drummer and founding member Robby Staebler announced his departure from the group to focus on other projects.